litexlang/golitex/README.md

 ---

-## Getting Started

-LiTeX is inspired by Lisp semantics and LaTeX syntax to enable intuitive and natural language-like expression of proofs.
-More details are available at [tslitex GitHub Repository](https://github.com/malloc-realloc/tslitex).

----

 ## A Tour of LiTeX

-Let’s explore its syntax with examples, starting with syllogism (三段论):
+Let’s explore its syntax with examples, starting with syllogism:

 ### Example: